antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 implemented, it would already be available for everyone because the code base is shared.

-## .NET Standard needs a decoder ring
+## Problem 2: .NET Standard needs a decoder ring

 Separating the API set from its implementation doesn't just slow down the availability of APIs.
 It also means that we need to [map .NET Standard versions